January weather forecast

 UV index

-In January, the average daily maximum UV index in Bangkok is 10.
-A UV Index reading of 8 to 10 represents a very high health hazard from exposure to the Sun's UV radiation for the average person.
+In January, the average daily maximum UV index is 10.
+A UV Index reading of 8 to 10 represents a very high threat to health from unprotected exposure to Sun's UV rays for ordinary individuals.

-Note: The maximum UV index of 10 during January leads to these instructions:
+Note: The maximum UV index of 10 during January translates into these guidelines:

 Frequently asked questions

-The average relative humidity in January in Bangkok is 68%.
+In January, the average relative humidity is 68%.

-How much does it rain in Bangkok in January?
+How many days does it rain in January?

 In Bangkok, in January, it is raining for 1 days, with typically 13mm (0.51") of accumulated precipitation.

-The month with the coldest seawater in Bangkok, Thailand, is January, with an average sea temperature of 26.7°C (80.1°F).
+The month with the coldest seawater in Bangkok is January, with an average sea temperature of 26.7°C (80.1°F).

 In January, the average sea temperature is 26.7°C (80.1°F).
-Water temperature between 25°C (77°F) and 29°C (84.2°F) is regarded as very warm and enjoyable by all.
-With these temperatures, water activities are pleasurable, without feeling uncomfortable for prolonged periods.
+For swimming, diving, and other water activities, temperatures between 25°C (77°F) and 29°C (84.2°F) are perceived as very enjoyable and pleasurable for prolonged periods without feeling uncomfortable.

-The average day length in January in Bangkok is 11h and 25min.
+The average day length in January is 11h and 25min.

-In Bangkok, the average sunshine duration in January is 8.8h.
+In January, the average sunshine duration in Bangkok is 8.8h.

-What is the UV index intensity in January in Bangkok?
+What is the UV index reading in January?

-In Bangkok, the average daily maximum UV index in January is 10.
-A UV Index of 8 to 10 symbolizes a very high hazard to health from unprotected exposure to UV radiation.
+In January, the average daily maximum UV index is 10.
+A UV Index value of 8 to 10 symbolizes a very high health threat from exposure to the Sun's UV radiation.

 Average humidity